microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/mailbox-createimportsession.md

 #### Create mailboxItemImportSession request

-Here's an example on how to create an import session.
-The opaque URL, returned in the `importUrl` property of the response, is pre-authenticated and contains the appropriate authorization token for subsequent POST queries in the https://outlook.office.com domain.
+Here's an example of how to create an import session.
+The opaque URL, returned in the `importUrl` property of the response, is preauthenticated and contains the appropriate authorization token for subsequent POST queries in the https://outlook.office.com domain.
 That token expires by `expirationDateTime`.
-Do not customize this URL for subsequent POST operations.
+Don't customize this URL for subsequent POST operations.

 <!-- {
   "blockType": "request",